amplitude/amplitude-docs/content/collections/audiences/en/predictions-build.md

 To build a prediction in Amplitude Audiences, follow these steps:

 1. Navigate to *Cohorts & Audiences* and click *Predictions* in the left rail.
 Then click *+ Create Prediction*.
-2. Next, you'll be able to **apply this prediction to all users** who’ve been active in the last 90 days by clicking on *Start with All Users*, **or define your own** starting cohort.
+2. Next, click *Start with All Users* to apply this prediction to all user who’ve been active in the last 90 days, or define your own starting cohort.
-3. If you choose to define your own starting cohort, the first step is selecting the users who will be included in the cohort.
+3. If you choose to define your own starting cohort, select the users to include in the cohort.
 Under *Define starting cohort*, select the events, properties, or statuses that users in your cohort share.
-4. Next, **specify the action you want the starting cohort to take**.
-Under *Define future outcome*, you can specify events you want—or don’t want—your users to fire, the properties you want them to have after taking an action, or some combination of all three.
+4. Next, specify the action you want the starting cohort to take.
+Under *Define future outcome*, specify the events you want, or don’t want, your users to fire, the properties you want them to have after taking an action, or some combination of all three.
 Be sure to specify the time frame in which you want your users to take this future action.

 {{partial:admonition type='tip'}}
 Another way to think about a prediction is as a **cohort transition**: you’re predicting the relative likelihood of a user to transition from Cohort A (the starting cohort) to Cohort B (the future outcome) in the coming week.
 {{/partial:admonition}}

 5. If desired, **you may choose to add optional settings** under *Advanced Model Configuration*.
 This section allows you to further define your starting cohort by either including or excluding specific user properties.
 Click *Add Feature* under *Include* or *Exclude* to search for user properties to further define your starting cohort.
 Click *Save*.
-6. **Give your prediction a name and add a brief description.
-Then click *Save*****.** It will take about an hour for Amplitude Audiences to build your prediction.
-You’ll receive an email when the process is done.
+6. Give your prediction a name and add a brief description.
+Then click *Save*.
+It takes about an hour for Amplitude Audiences to build your prediction.
+Amplitude sends you an email when the prediction is ready.

 ## Analyze your prediction

 Once Amplitude Audiences has finished building your prediction, you’ll want to take a look at the results.
 Depending on what you see, you’ll either save the prediction as a cohort, or start over with a new prediction.

 1. To view the results of your prediction, click the *Predictions* tab from the Cohorts & Audiences page.
-This will show you a list of all the predictions created so far.
+This shows you a list of all the predictions created so far.
 2. Find your prediction and click it to open the prediction explorer's *Audience analysis* tab.
 Here, you’ll see the distribution of all users in your starting cohort:

-* The Y-axis shows the likelihood a user will convert (i.e., arrive at the future outcome you specified earlier)
+   * The Y-axis shows the likelihood a user converts (for example, arrive at the future outcome you specified earlier)
    * The X-axis shows the percentile of users

 You can select a range of users by percentile and see how many users fall in the range, the predicted conversion rate of users in that range, and the likelihood of conversion for those users relative to the average.

 {{partial:admonition type='note'}}
-**Percentile and probability are not the same thing**.
-If you select the 80% - 100% percentile range, this does NOT mean the users in it have an 80% - 99% probability to convert.
+Percentile and probability aren't the same thing.
+If you select the 80% - 100% percentile range, this doesn't mean the users in it have an 80% - 99% probability to convert.
 Instead, it means they’re in the top 20% of users, as ranked by probability to convert.
 {{/partial:admonition}}

 ### Feature importance